embrace-io/embrace-docs/content/ios/linking-embrace.md

 ## Manual

-Adding a new framework to your project manually may seem difficult, the process is actually pretty straightforward in recent Xcode releases.
+Although adding a new framework to your project manually may seem difficult, the process is actually pretty straightforward in recent Xcode releases.
 Just follow along with the screenshots and reach out on Slack if you want any help during the process.